doridori/Pilot/docs/example_frame_and_view.md

     public void userDone()
     {
+        //in case this frame has been removed from the stack i.e. the forwarding view may
+        //be animating out and still have an active 'done' button if(getParentStack() == null)
+            return;

         //push another PilotFrame on the stack.
 This will trigger a new View to be rendered. getParentStack().pushFrame(new AnotherExamplePresenter());
     }